Sultan Mosque at Kampong Gelam

 Not only is the exterior of Masjid Sultan beautifully constructed, but the interior of the mosque is also equally beautiful.
-The prayer hall can hold up to 5,000 people during mass prayer and takes up two storeys in the building – one for men and one for women.
-Unfortunately, because of Covid-19 restrictions, only 50 people are allowed inside at any one time to prevent close contact with others.
+The prayer hall can hold up to 5,000 people during mass prayers and takes up two storeys in the building – one for men and one for women.

 While most of the mosque is usually open for the public to explore, there’s a hidden mausoleum not many know about that is located under one of the golden domes.
-Entry to this section of Masjid Sultan is strictly prohibited, as it houses the tombs of the late Tengku Alam Shah, prince of the House of Bendahara, and other royalty.
+Entry to this section of Masjid Sultan is strictly prohibited, as it houses the tombs of Sultan Alauddin Alam Shah and other members of Singapore’s past royal family.

 Image credit: @rvshdn.vxf

-The mosque is still primarily used as a prayer area for Singaporean Muslims, but it has also greatly expanded over the years, with a whole range of different uses today.
-From hosting Quran recital competitions to our favourite annual Ramadan bazaars, it’s no wonder that so many tourists and pilgrims flock to Sultan Mosque.
+The mosque is still primarily used as a place of prayer for Muslims in Singapore, but its purposes have also greatly expanded over the years – from hosting Quran recital competitions to being part of our favourite annual Ramadan bazaars.
+It’s no wonder that so many tourists and pilgrims flock to Sultan Mosque.